Column Formulas

 column1:=$size:*8 add-column:column1

-There are 16 assignable columns.
+There are 16 assignable custom columns.

 Column values can be accessed with the Column 0 - Column 9 or Column A - Column F properties.